How Robert Plant Left Led Zeppelin Behind on ‘Pictures at Eleven’

 Plant wasn't positive he was up for the task.
-As he told NPR, “I thought, maybe I should just quit now [because] nothing could be like that.
-But on the other hand the great challenge was, what’s it going to be like?"
+"I thought, maybe I should just quit now," he told NPR, because "nothing could be like that – but on the other hand, the great challenge was: What's it going to be like?"

-Released on June 28, 1982, not even two years after the death of his good friend John Bonham suddenly ended Led Zeppelin's time together, the album found Plant assembling a band featuring Genesis frontman and solo star Phil Collins on drums (for all but two tracks, which instead featured former Rainbow drummer Cozy Powell).
+The LP was released not even two years after the sudden death of John Bonham ended Led Zeppelin's time together.
+In his place, Plant assembled a band featuring Genesis's Phil Collins on drums for all but two tracks, which instead featured former Rainbow drummer Cozy Powell.

-In fact, the singer’s biggest fear wasn't tied to the record’s commercial fortunes, but that it would sound too much like his former group.
-As he explained to Steven Rosen at Ultimate Guitar, “‘Pictures At Eleven’ is a lot smoother and a lot more kind of sophisticated if you like.The qualities of Led Zeppelin can never be touched, never be matched; never be equaled ... and it cannot be anymore."
+In fact, Plant's biggest fear wasn't tied to the LP's commercial fortunes, but that it would sound too much like his former group.
+"Pictures at Eleven is a lot smoother and a lot more kind of sophisticated if you like," he told Steven Rosen of Ultimate Guitar.
+"The qualities of Led Zeppelin can never be touched, never be matched; never be equaled ... and it cannot be anymore."

-Indeed, the album trades Zeppelin's thunder for a more polished sound.
-Plant doesn't waste time on a big dramatic introduction, instead opening with the straight-ahead, almost understated riff of ‘Burning Down One Side.’
-The deep bass line that enters after the first verse is a welcome sign that Plant was at least partially responsible for – and still in command of – the creativity and inventiveness that marked much of Zeppelin's best work.
+Pictures at Eleven trades Zeppelin's thunder for a far more polished sound.
+Plant doesn't waste time on a big dramatic introduction, instead opening with the straight-ahead, almost understated riff of "Burning Down One Side."
+The deep bass line that enters after the first verse is a welcome sign that Plant was at least partially responsible for – and still in command of – the creativity and inventiveness that marked much of Led Zeppelin's best work.

-The latter track features an arrangement and strings reminiscent of his buddy Page's work on ‘Kashmir.’
-Near the end of the song, Plant silences any concerns over whether he's still got the rock god chops and charisma necessary to command attention with a simple "Ah-ah-ah" refrain.
+The latter track features an arrangement and strings reminiscent of Page's work on Led Zeppelin's classic "Kashmir."
+Near the end of the song, Plant silences any concerns over whether he's still got the chops and charisma necessary to command attention with a simple "Ah-ah-ah" refrain.